centaurus22/ruhrpottmetaller-editor/README.md

 * Save and edit data about concerts and festivals, including bands, date and venue.
 * Edit the names of bands, cities, venues.
 * Export concerts and festivals in human readable form.
-* Mark bands, whose concerts should not be exported.
+* Mark bands whose concerts should not be exported.
 ## Requirements
 The software does not have any special needs.
 A reasonably current version of PHP, the web server and MySQL or MariaDB should do the job.
 It is best to try it out.
 ### Definitely working configuration